Pylons/pyramid/docs/narr/project.rst

    Starting server in PID 16601.
    serving on 0.0.0.0:6543 view at http://127.0.0.1:6543

 By default, :app:`Pyramid` applications generated from a ``paster`` template will listen on TCP port 6543.

+You can shut down a server started this way by pressing ``Ctrl-C``.

 During development, it's often useful to run ``paster serve`` using its ``--reload`` option.
 When ``--reload`` is passed to ``paster serve``, changes to any Python module your project uses will cause the server to restart.
 This typically makes development easier, as changes to Python code made within a :app:`Pyramid` application is not put into effect until the server restarts.

 For example: